mightyspring/MightySpring-Sublime-TestRunner/README.md

 Overview
 --------
-A dinky little plugin to automate Sublime
+A dinky little plugin to run things from Sublime

 Running: